 Maintaining control of the car.
 Drivers are expected to keep their vehicle under control at all times.
 Negligence may be inferred if a car loses control (by overturning or leaving the roadway) for any reason.

 Maintenance and proper use of vehicle equipment.
 Drivers are expected to maintain their vehicles in safe working order.
 For example, lights and brakes should be working properly.

 Each state's motor vehicle laws govern how drivers are expected to behave on the road.
 In certain circumstances, violating a motor vehicle law gives rise to a "presumption" of negligence—meaning that the defendant must present evidence to prove that they were not negligent.

 Examples of conduct that may give rise to a presumption of negligence include:

-For more information on representing yourself in a personal injury case, such as a car accident case, get How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).
+And for in-depth guide to navigating each phase of a car accident claim, get How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).

 In some instances—including crashes that result in significant injury, or where fault is anything less than obvious—there's no substitute for having an experienced legal professional on your side.
 Learn more about what to expect when meeting with a car accident lawyer.
 You can use the tools on this page to connect with an injury lawyer in your area.